 If the matter is brought to the attention of the school's headteacher, they may decide to deal with the complainant's concerns directly at this stage.
-If the concerns are about the headteacher, these should be referred directly to the governance professional of the local governing body (LGB) under Stage 2 which is outlined in Section 3.2.
+If the concerns are about the headteacher, these should be referred directly to the Trust's governance professional under Stage 2 which is outlined in Section 3.2.